State Leaders Raise Constitutionality Concerns After Feds Call For Stop To Protesting Outside Justices' Maryland Homes

 As safety continues to be a concern, local police are also helping to keep justices safe while protecting the right to protest.

 “We have the specific rules that people have to abide by,” Chief Marcus Jones, the head of the Montgomery County Police, said.
-“They are allowed to be in the neighborhoods but they must continuously walk – they cannot stand specifically in front of the neighborhood with signs and bull horns and yelling.”MORE NEWS: Montgomery County Officer Shot At, Sparking Car Chase That Ended In Virginia, Police Say
+“They are allowed to be in the neighborhoods but they must continuously walk – they cannot stand specifically in front of the neighborhood with signs and bull horns and yelling.”MORE NEWS: Large Sinkhole Opens Up In Front Of East Baltimore Row Homes

 In light of recent safety concerns, Congress recently passed a law that would extend security to Supreme Court Justices and their immediate family.